Exploiting Color Name Space for Salient Object Detection: Introduction

-This paper is organized as follows: Section~\ref{sec:related-work} is the review of related work.
-In Section~\ref{sec:cns}, we present the salient object detection model based on the color name space.
-In Section~\ref{sec:experiments}, we discuss experimental details, evaluation measures, parameter analysis, and results.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:related-work} is the review of related work.
+The proposed salient object detection model is presented in Section~\ref{sec:cns}.
+In Section~\ref{sec:experiments}, performance comparisons are made with three benchmark data sets.
 Conclusions and possible extensions are presented in Section~\ref{sec:conclusions}.